radius-project/bicep-types-aws/CONTRIBUTING.md

 # Contributing

-This Repository is part of Radius project.
-For general information please see [Radius](https://github.com/project-radius/radius)
+This Repository is part of the Radius project.
+For general information please see [Radius](https://github.com/project-radius/radius) repository.

 ## Table of contents